simoncurd/hula-lang/README.md

 Echo $greeting
 ```

-Hula scripts contain a set of statements which (almost) always follow this structure:
+Hula scripts contain a set of statements which generally follow this structure:

 ```
-Command Parameter1Name=Parameter1Value, Parameter2Name=Parameter2Value as ReturnVariable
+Command parameter1Name=parameter1Value, parameter2Name=parameter2Value as returnVariable
 ```

 In the above script: